scribevs/rdmpass/README.md

 Most password generators rely on pseudo-random number generators (PRNGs), which, while strong, are ultimately deterministic algorithms seeded from predictable sources like the system clock or OS entropy pools.

 By contrast, **mouse movement entropy** is:
-- **Unpredictable** — small variations in human motion, speed, and direction are extremely hard to model or guess.
+- **Unpredictable** — micro-variations in human motion, speed, and direction are essentialy impossible to model or guess.
 - **High-entropy** — every recorded movement (position + timestamp) adds more unpredictability to the entropy pool.
 - **Local and private** — all data is processed in your browser and never transmitted.
+- **Unrepeatable** — no two movement patterns are identical, making each generated entropy-pool completely unique and therefore impossible to replicate.

 The result is a truly unique 256-bit key that is statistically infeasible to reproduce.